NitorCreations/serverless-workshop/README.md

 ## Setting up the Serverless project and your deployment stage

 In the directory ```serverless-workshop/slss-workshop```, run [`slss  project init`][serverless-init].
 This will initialize the project with your own deployment stage (environment).
-**When prompted for a stage name, use the one provided to you or at least try not to conflict with others.**
+**When prompted for a stage name, use the one provided to you or at least try not to conflict with others.
+Select the `eu-west-1` region when prompted.**

 This creates an Elasticsearch domain in AWS which takes 10-15 minutes.
 You can continue with creating your API while this is happening.
 Come back here when this is done to upload your data.